ichh1915/ARM/README.md

 ![Diagram](https://github.com/ichh1915/ARM/blob/master/flowchart.png)

-* The following functions are compatible with other group members' module and can be easily adopted with little modification:
+* The following functions are compatible with other group members' module and can be conveniently adopted with little modification:

-Function | description
+Function | Description
 ------------ | -------------
 `tokenize:string->TokenList` | Tokenize a string of all operands `flexOp2:Datapath->FlexOp2->uint32` | Calculate the flexible second operand as `uint32`